-San Diego, CA Property Damage Attorney
+San Diego Property Damage Attorney

 If a company loses property or suffers an economic loss due to covered events, such as burglary, severe weather, or fire damage, property insurance will come into play to cover the resulting losses.
 When businesses encounter bad faith practices when filing their premises and property damage insurance claims, the results can be catastrophic.
 It’s also important for business patrons and the general public to know their options after suffering injuries under premises liability law.

 When insurance companies process premises and property insurance claims, they must do so in good faith.
 This requires performing an acceptable investigation of the claim’s validity and adhering to the requirements set forth in the policyholder’s contract.
 If the insurer is unable to meet these obligations, they are liable for a breach of contract.
 If the insurer or an employee of the insurer engages in unethical, intimidating, or otherwise unsavory tactics to avoid paying legitimate claims, the insurer is liable for insurance bad faith.
+Contact our law firm today for a free evaluation of your case.

 How to File Premises and Property Damage Insurance Claim